GeRM: A Generative Rendering Model From Physically Realistic to Photorealistic: Method

 Here, $\oplus$ denotes morphological dilation with a structural element $\mathcal{K}_{dil}$, and $\ast$ represents convolution with a Gaussian kernel $\mathcal{G}_{\sigma}$.
-The $\mathbf{M}_{raw}$ is determined by a flexible dual-source strategy.
-It can be either autonomously generated via CLIPSeg predictions filtered by an empirical confidence threshold $\tau$, which is adjustable based on user requirements, or explicitly defined by a specified region provided by the user ($\mathbf{M}_{raw} = \mathbf{M}_{user}$) for precise manual control.
-Regardless of the source, this post-processing is critical for visual consistency.
+Regardless of the mask source (automatic or user-specified), this post-processing is critical for visual consistency.
 Specifically, the morphological dilation ensures the mask fully encompasses the target object to prevent boundary leakage.
 Simultaneously, the Gaussian smoothing creates a soft transition zone that forces the update magnitude to decay gradually at the edges, effectively preventing hard-seam artifacts and ensuring a natural fusion between the modified region and the background.

-Finally, to ensure the learnt vector field captures valid incremental changes, we rigorously filter the training data.
-As detailed in the \textit{Appendix D.3}, we employ a visual-semantic alignment strategy that calculates pixel-wise residuals masked by semantic intent to guarantee that the optimization objective (Eq.~\ref{eq:loss}) focuses on regions where the distribution has effectively transfered.